-122. Cleaning requirements for play materials and equipment
+94. Cleaning requirements for play materials and equipment

-- " Toys and play equipment are washed and disinfected in line with the manufacturer's instructions and the cleaning programme. - " Cloth or soft toys are machine washable on a hot cycle following manufacturer's instructions. - " Toys can be washed and disinfected. - " All toys that are visibly dirty or contaminated with blood or body fluids are taken out of use immediately for cleaning or disposal.
-Toys waiting to be cleaned are stored separately. - " Soft modelling materials and dough are replaced regularly. - " Dressing-up clothes are washed in line with the cleaning programme. - " Sensory equipment, including ball pools, soft play areas or sand boxes, are cleaned once a week, or more often if required or contaminated.
+- " Toys and play equipment are washed and disinfected in line with the manufacturer's instructions and the cleaning programme. - " Toys, including cloth or soft toys can be cleaned. - " All toys that are visibly dirty or contaminated with blood or body fluids are taken out of use immediately for cleaning or disposal. - " Soft modelling materials and dough are replaced regularly. - " Sensory equipment, including ball pools, soft play areas or sand boxes, are cleaned once a week, or more often if required or contaminated.

-123. Maintenance and repair
+95. Maintenance and repair